A wool pressing mat is a necessity for a quilter. It helps to retain heat for a longer duration and provides stability when pressing the fabric.

 Savina Wool Pressing Mat for Quilting

-If you’re looking for the best wool pressing mat with 18″x24″ size, then this our first recommendation.
+If you’re looking for the best wool pressing mat in 18″x24″ size, then this is our first recommendation.
 The Saving pressing mat comes in two different sizes:

 - 18″x24″ -Medium